Police say ‘key witness’ in Nicola Bulley disappearance has come forward – live

 A woman described as a “key witness” by police searching for missing dog walker Nicola Bulley has come forward.

-On Saturday officers said they wanted to trace a person seen pushing a pram in the area near where the dog walker went missing.
+Police announced on Saturday that they wanted to trace a person seen pushing a pram in the area near where the dog walker went missing.

 In an update on its Facebook page, Lancashire Police said the woman had come forward “very quickly” and is being treated as a witness.

-However, Ms Bulley’s sister, Louise Cunningham, has questioned the idea.
+However, Ms Bulley’s sister, Louise Cunningham, has questioned the theory.

 She urged the public to “keep an open mind” in a social media post on Friday evening, adding that there is “no evidence” her sister fell into the water.